markjprice/cs13net9/docs/errata/improvements.md

 Let's start by explaining some terminology:
 - **Swagger**: Originally, Swagger was a framework for describing, documenting, and trying out REST APIs.
 It included tools like the Swagger UI and Swagger Editor.
 However, Swagger evolved into the **OpenAPI Specification (OAS)**, which is now the industry standard for defining RESTful APIs in a machine-readable format (YAML or JSON).
 - **OpenAPI**: This is the formalized specification that defines how to describe and document REST APIs.
 The **OpenAPI Specification (OAS)** provides a standardized way to describe API endpoints, request/response models, authentication, and more.
 OpenAPI is maintained by the **OpenAPI Initiative (OAI)** under the Linux Foundation.
 - **Swashbuckle**: This is a .NET library that automatically generates OpenAPI documentation for ASP.NET Core Web API web services.
-It integrates with Swagger UI, allowing you to visualize and test API endpoints directly in the browser.
+It implements a Swagger UI, allowing you to visualize and test API endpoints directly in the browser.

 It is easy to confuse *Swashbuckle* and *Swagger* because they start with similar letters: **Swa**.
+Try to remember that you shouldn't use either:
+- When talking about the specification that defines how to describe and document REST APIs, replace *Swagger* with *OpenAPI*.
-Try to remember that you shouldn't use either term.
-Replace "Swagger" with "OpenAPI", and replace "Swashbuckle" with a more modern package like Scalar.
+- When referencing a package to describe and document a web service project, replace `Swashbuckle` with a more modern package like `Scalar` or `NSwag`.

 ## Recent editions of this book and documenting web services